lssfau/ExaStencils/Documentation/ExaSlang4.md

 *targets* must be a list of valid [communicate targets](#communicate-target).
 It may be empty in which case all is assumed.

 *field* must be a valid reference to a field to be communicated.
 An implicit [@current](#level-alias) is assumed if no level specification is given.
 Slot modifiers are honored.
-Other modifiers such as offst and direction access are ignored.
+Other modifiers such as offset and direction access are ignored.

 *condition* can be used to restrict exchange to data points fulfilling the given *condition*.
 It may be an arbitrary expression evaluating to a Boolean. **NOT IMPLEMENTED YET**